ro-afonso/fake-news-pt-eu/README.md

       * `sudo yum install certbot`
   13. Once installed, run the following command to create your free SSL certificate with certbot:
       * `sudo certbot certonly --standalone -d YOUR-DOMAIN`
-      * As mentioned before, use your EC2 IP with nip.io, for example, 01-23-456-789.nip.io, or a paid domain if you own one
+      * As mentioned before, use a paid domain or your EC2 IP with nip.io (for example, 01-23-456-789.nip.io)
   14. Follow the instructions on the terminal to create your certificate.
 Once finished, run the following command to check if the certificate was created successfully:
       * `sudo certbot certificates`
-  15. The certificate is only valid for 90 days, but it can be renewed with cron jobs.
-To do this, run `sudo yum install cronie`
+  15. The certificate is only valid for 90 days, but it can be renewed.
+Start by running `sudo yum install cronie`
   16. Open the editor with vim by running `sudo crontab -e`
   17. Type "i" to enter "insert mode" and paste the following command:
       * `0 */12 * * * certbot renew --quiet --post-hook "docker restart fake-news-cont"`